 What is the School Report Card?

-For the past 20 years, the Fraser Institute has been publishing an annual school report card of Alberta elementary and high schools.
+For over 20 years, the Fraser Institute has been publishing an annual school report card of Alberta elementary and high schools.
 This report card ranks schools in our province using the annual provincial achievement test results.
 The report card is based on school results from the previous school year.
 Schools are awarded a score out of 10, to represent the overall provincial rank and it is important to note that this score does not correlate directly to the exam results.
 For example, a 9 out of 10 report card mark for a school does not mean the student average on the exams was 90%.

 How are the rankings determined?